ClinicInThePark/docs/011-summer-plan-final.md

 5) Are there some requirements for the final product that are not yet clear?
 If so, how can you get clear about them?
++ One big potential requirement that we are still unsure on is the question of HIPPA complicany.
+Our sponsors will be talking with the informatics team at the UCI Medical Center about the project, and will possibly arrange a meeting for us with them if it is decided that this project will truly need to abide by HIPPA regulation.
++ We will continually question our sponsors until we receive a 'yes' or 'no' asnwer, so that we can safely proceed with the project without running into too many problems regarding this concern.

 6) What is the most important work to do to make progress on delivering the final product?
-+ The most important work to make progress towards the final product is managing to connect to the database through the website.
++ The most important work will be implementing the dashboard information windows.
+This embodies essential functionality, such as how information will be selected based on user type, and how that information will automatically populate these windows based on current event date selection.

 7) What skills are needed to do this work?
 + The skills we will need are: programming in PHP/SQL, knowledge of web servers.
+Also, general knowledge of HTML/CSS.

 7) Who in the team has these skills?
 Who does not?
 + With the exception of Eric, the rest are new to programming in PHP/SQL and using web servers.